anoma/nspec/docs/node_architecture/engines/identity_management_overview.juvix.md

 - `commitmentEngine`: Reference to the newly instantiated commitment engine.
 - `decryptionEngine`: Reference to the newly instantiated decryption engine.
-- `error`: An error message if identity connection failed.
+- `err`: An error message if identity connection failed.

 ### `DeleteIdentityRequest` message